refi64/zypak/README.md

 To fix this, set `ZYPAK_SANDBOX_FILENAME=the-sandbox-basename`, e.g.
 `ZYPAK_SANDBOX_FILENAME=msedge-sandbox`.

+## Setting `LD_PRELOAD`

+Zypak needs to override `LD_PRELOAD` in order to inject its redirection libraries into the application process.
+If you need to add your own libraries to `LD_PRELOAD`, place them in `ZYPAK_LD_PRELOAD`, which will result in Zypak adding them to the `LD_PRELOAD` list, in addition to its own required libraries.

 ## Using a different version

 If you want to try a different Zypak version for testing, or without using the